bfraboni/FastGaussianBlur/README.md

 C++ implementation of a fast gaussian blur approximation in linear time.
 It is based on a blog post by Ivan Kutskir: [blog](http://blog.ivank.net/fastest-gaussian-blur.html).
 Which refers to a presentation by Wojciech Jarosz: [slides](http://elynxsdk.free.fr/ext-docs/Blur/Fast_box_blur.pdf).
 Which itself describes an algorithm from the paper **Fast Almost-Gaussian Filtering** by Peter Kovesi: [site](https://www.peterkovesi.com/matlabfns/#integral), [paper](https://www.peterkovesi.com/papers/FastGaussianSmoothing.pdf).
 The code uses STB_IMAGE and STB_IMAGE_WRITE by stb for image manipulation: [stb github](https://github.com/nothings/stb).

+**Note**: the fast gaussian blur algorithm is not accurate on image boundaries.
+It performs a diffusion of the signal with several independant passes, each pass depending of the preceding one.
+Some of the diffused signal is lost near borders and results in a slight loss of accuracy for next pass.
+This problem can be solved by increasing the image support of half the box kernel extent at each pass of the algorithm.
+The added padding would in this case capture the diffusion and make the next pass accurate.
+On contrary true Gaussian blur does not suffer this problem since it is performed in one pass only.

 ## Details

 There are several implementations, from slowest to fastest: